tureus/tureus.github.io/_posts/2016-11-16-rustup-tutorial-downgrading.markdown

 categories: jekyll update
 ---

-I hit an ICE (internal compiler exception -- a BUG in the compiler!) on the most recent nightly.
+Yesteray I was quietly hacking away on my code.
+A push to travis failed because the latest nightly crashed.
+The compiler crashed, not an unexpected event when living on the edge with nightly.
 Good thing I'm a rustup user and managing toolchains is well within reach.
 A downgrade is in order!

-So the first thing you do is check out the help of your tool:
+Now usually I just do a quick `rustup update` and watch as the latest nightly and stdlib are downloaded and linked in to my environment.
+Let's check out rustup's help:

     LP-XLANGE-OSX:~ xlange$ rustup -h
     rustup 0.6.5 (88ef618 2016-11-04)